Lithium-titanate battery: Seiko

 Seiko uses lithium-titanate batteries in its Kinetic (automatic quartz) wristwatches.
 Earlier Kinetic watches used a capacitor to store energy, but the battery provides a larger capacity and a longer service life.
 A technician can easily replace the battery when its capacity eventually deteriorates to an unacceptable level.

+Stadler

+The British Rail Class 93 tri-mode locomotives built by Stadler Rail use lithium-titanate batteries to allow the train to run on unelectrified lines.
+These liquid cooled cells can be charged while under the overhead lines, or from the onboard diesel engine when the full output isn't needed for traction.

 Toshiba

-Toshiba released a lithium-titanate battery, dubbed "Super Charge Ion Battery" (SCiB).
+In 2007, Toshiba released a lithium-titanate battery, dubbed "Super Charge Ion Battery" (SCiB).
 The battery is designed to offer 90% charge capacity in ten minutes.

 SCiB batteries are used in the Schwinn Tailwind electric bike.
 Toshiba has also demonstrated its use as a prototype laptop battery.
 Toshiba SCiB batteries are used in a Japan-only version of Mitsubishi's i-MiEV and Minicab MiEV electric vehicles, and Honda uses them in its EV-neo electric bike and Fit EV, which came to market in the summer of 2012.
 JR Central's N700S Shinkansen uses SCiB batteries to operate at low speed in the event of a disruption to overhead power.

 The Toshiba lithium-titanate battery is low voltage (2.3 nominal voltage), with low energy density (between the lead-acid and lithium ion phosphate), but has extreme longevity, charge/discharge capabilities and a wide range operating temperatures.